dseguy/changedBehavior/behavior/selfInCallable.rst

 Error Messages
 ______________

-  + `Use of "static" in callables is deprecated <https://php-errors.readthedocs.io/en/latest/messages/use-of-%22static%22-in-callables-is-deprecated.html>`_
+  + `Use of "self" in callables is deprecated <https://php-errors.readthedocs.io/en/latest/messages/use-of-%22self%22-in-callables-is-deprecated.html>`_